ericsson-innovate/krypto-vagrant/README.md

 vagrant up
 ```

-You can also start each boxes separately:
+You can also start each box separately:

 ```shell
 vagrant up kryptoblog_box